domfarolino/algorithms/src/datastructures/Queue/README.md

 list by taking advantage of [`SLL<T>::begin`](https://github.com/domfarolino/algorithms/tree/master/src/datastructures/SLL#begin) which returns an instance of [`SLLIterator`](https://github.com/domfarolino/algorithms/blob/master/src/datastructures/SLL/SLLIterator.h).

-The reason we throw when the list is empty is because we MUST return some real instance of type `T`, therefore `NULL` would not work since we're not returning a pointer, and we cannot return some sentinal value the user will magically understand indicates that the list is empty because:
+The reason we throw when the list is empty is because we MUST return some real instance of type `T`.
+Therefore, `NULL` would not work, since we're not returning a pointer, and we cannot return some sentinal value the user will magically understand indicating the list is empty because:

 1. These sentinal values (`-1`, `INT_MAX`, `INT_MIN`, etc) may mean different things to different users
 1. We don't know what type `T` the user will be using!